Treatment Of Vaginal Dryness in Miami, FL

 There are different choices in the market.
 Some doctors choose synthetic hormones and others natural hormones.

-What are the Different types of Treatment
+What are the Different types of Vaginal Dryness Treatment in Miami, FL

-1) Vaginal Creams.
+1) Vaginal Creams

 Vaginal creams are applied in small amounts (0.5-1.0 g) in the vagina 2 to 3 times a week.
 These products, known by the brand names Premarin, Estrace, and (in Canada) Neo-Estrone, should not be used as a lubricant before intercourse since the estrogen can be absorbed through a partner’s skin.